 Do it with tax-free money using your TFSA to park savings for shorter-term expenses.

-- Fund your retirement
+3. Fund your retirement

-This is my personal favourite!
+This is my/our personal favourite!

 My wife and I have been diligently using the TFSA contribution room as a secondary retirement account along with our RRSP – since TFSA Day 1.

 Although we’re not ready to retire yet, the TFSA is helping us get there.
 Contributions to the TFSA make for a great retirement account due to the types of investments you can hold inside this account.
-It’s far more powerful than just a cash or high interest savings account.

 Here are some options to consider when using the TFSA related to retirement: